 The new Blue Origin launch pad has been under construction for nearly two years on CCAFS.

-The wild contagious beaches of CCAFS, Kennedy Space Center & Canaveral National Seashore have seen stunning success in bringing sea turtles back from the brink of extinction.
+The wild "Contiguous" (spell checker had me write contagious) beaches of CCAFS, Kennedy Space Center & Canaveral National Seashore have seen stunning success in bringing east coast sea turtles back from the brink of extinction.

 It is comforting to know the turtles will always have a place to lay their eggs.